digitalheir/java-probabilistic-earley-parser/README.md

 [![License](https://img.shields.io/npm/l/probabilistic-earley-parser.svg)](https://github.com/digitalheir/java-probabilistic-earley-parser/blob/master/LICENSE)

 ## ⚠️ Warning
 This code is currently broken.
-It has a subtle bug which produces invalid results, can make your code run exponentially & could use exponential memory. !!!DO NOT USE THIS LIBRARY!!!
+It has a subtle bug which produces invalid results, can make your code run exponentially & could use exponential memory.

+**DO NOT USE THIS LIBRARY!!!**

 Pull requests are welcome, but seeing as this is GitHub, nobody will care & the project is thus effectively abandoned.
 Contact maartentrompper@freedom.nl if you really need a functioning Probabilistic Earley Parser enough so that you are willing to fund it.

 ---